5.0 / 5

 We will cover the following tasks in 56 minutes:

 When we train neural network models, you may notice the model performing significantly better on training data as compared to data that it has not seen before, or not trained on before.
-This means that while we expect the model to learn the underlying patterns from a given dataset, often the model will also memorize the training examples.
-It will learn to recognise patterns which may be anomolous or may learn the pecularities in the dataset.
-This phenomenon is called overfitting and it’s a problem because a model which is overfit to the training data will not be able to generalise well to the data that it has not seen before and that sort of defeats the whole point of making the model learn anything at all.
+This means that while we expect the model to learn the underlying patterns from a given data-set, often the model will also memorize the training examples.
+It will learn to recognize patterns which may be anomalous or may learn the peculiarities in the data-set.
+This phenomenon is called over-fitting and it’s a problem because a model which is over-fit to the training data will not be able to generalize well to the data that it has not seen before and that sort of defeats the whole point of making the model learn anything at all.
 We want models which are able to give us predictions as accurately on new data as they can for the training data.

 Importing the Data

 We will be working with the popular Fashion MNIST dataset in this project.
 This is readily available with Keras.
 We can use a handy helper function called load_data to unpack all the examples to two tuples - each with two arrays.
 The first tuple has the training set and the second one has the test set.
 The Fashion MNIST dataset has 28 by 28 pixel images.
 The labels are simply digits from 0 to 9 for the 10 classes in this dataset.

 In this task, we will process our data.
 First, let’s convert the labels to their one-hot-encoded representations.
 Currently the labels are digits from 0 to 9 for the 10 classes with each digit representing a unique class.
 We will convert the labels so that each label is a 10 dimensional label vector.
 In this one-hot-encoded representation, each dimension in the label vector represents a class.
 We also need to reshape the examples from 28 x 28 arrays to 784 dimensional vectors.
 This type of unrolling is done simply to make it easy for us to feed the examples to the neural network models.